rickosborne/cascades/md/33-5-7-granted.md

 "Not yet.
 Not until I'm sure she won't cause a disturbance."

-I moved to squat next to her so I could speak in a low voice.
+I moved to squat next to her, speaking in a low voice.

 "Irene.
 We know about the files in your case.